-- 1. The duration of the standard resolution process will result in serious jeopardy to the life or health of the member or the ability of the member to regain maximum function. - 2.
-In the opinion of a Physician with knowledge of the member's medical condition, the member is subject to severe pain that cannot be adequately managed without the care or treatment that is the subject of the Grievance. - 3.
-A Physician with knowledge of the member's medical condition determines that the Grievance shall be treated as an Expedited Grievance.
+- 1. The duration of the standard resolution process will result in serious jeopardy to the life or health of the Member or the ability of the Member to regain maximum function. - 2.
+In the opinion of a Physician with knowledge of the Member's medical condition, the Member is subject to severe pain that cannot be adequately managed without the care or treatment that is the subject of the Grievance. - 3.
+A Physician with knowledge of the Member's medical condition determines that the Grievance shall be treated as an Expedited Grievance.

-Experimental or Investigational

-A service is considered Experimental or Investigational for a Member's condition if any of the following statements apply to it at the time the service is or will be provided to the Member:
+Experimental or Investigational means that a service is considered Experimental or Investigational for a Member's condition if any of the following statements apply to it at the time the service is or will be provided to the Member:

-- The service cannot be legally marketed in the United States without the approval of the Food and Drug Administration ("FDA") and such approval has not been granted. - The service is the subject of a current new drug or new device application on file with the FDA. - The service is provided as part of a Phase I or Phase II clinical trial, as the experimental or research arm of a Phase III clinical trial, or in any other manner that is intended to evaluate the safety, toxicity or efficacy of the service.

-- The service is provided pursuant to a written protocol or other document that lists an evaluation of the service's safety, toxicity or efficacy as among its objectives. - The service is under continued scientific testing and research concerning the safety, toxicity or efficacy of services. - The service is provided pursuant to informed consent documents that describe the service as experimental or investigational, or in other terms that indicate that the service is being evaluated for its safety, toxicity or efficacy. - The prevailing opinion among experts, as expressed in the published authoritative medical or scientific literature, is that (1) the use of such service should be substantially confined to research settings, or (2) further research is necessary to determine the safety, toxicity or efficacy of the service.
+- 1. The service cannot be legally marketed in the United States without the approval of the Food and Drug Administration ("FDA") and such approval has not been granted. - 2.
+The service is the subject of a current new drug or new device application on file with the FDA. - 3.
+The service is provided as part of a Phase I or Phase II clinical trial, as the experimental or research arm of a Phase III clinical trial, or in any other manner that is intended to evaluate the safety, toxicity or effectiveness of the service. - 4.
+The service is provided pursuant to a written protocol or other document that lists an evaluation of the service's safety, toxicity or efficacy as among its objectives. - 5.
+The service is under continued scientific testing and research concerning the safety, toxicity or effectiveness of services. - 6.
+The service is provided pursuant to informed consent documents that describe the service as Experimental or Investigational, or in other terms that indicate that the service is being evaluated for its safety, toxicity or efficacy. - 7.
+The prevailing opinion among experts, as expressed in the published authoritative medical or scientific literature, is that (1) the use of such service should be substantially confined to research settings, or (2) further research is necessary to determine the safety, toxicity or efficacy of the service.